AlexeyLunyakov/SAFE-MACS/README.md

 Architecture with multiple models has been implemented, allowing dynamic selection between, for example, YOLOv11-L and RT-DETR-L (or ONNX versions) based on deployment requirements.
 This approach balances detection accuracy and processing speed while minimizing hardware dependencies.

-> *During the design of the system, other models were also trained (RT-DETR, CLIP), so in the final version, the user was provided with a choice of pipelines in the user interface.
+> *During the design of the system, other models were also trained (RT-DETRv2, RTMDet, RF-DETR), so in the final version, the user was provided with a choice of pipelines in the user interface.
 Model training, as well as weights, which GitHub allows place, are located in the corresponding directories.*

 [![Python Badge](https://img.shields.io/badge/Python-3776AB?logo=python&logoColor=fff&style=flat-square)](https://www.python.org/)
 [![PyTorch Badge](https://img.shields.io/badge/PyTorch-EE4C2C?logo=pytorch&logoColor=fff&style=flat-square)](https://pytorch.org/)